microsoft/pxt/docs/writing-docs/snippets.md

 ### typescript-invalid (docs only)

-This will showcase an **incorrect** code snippet, rendering it on a red background:
+This option will let you "showcase" an **incorrect** code snippet, rendering the invalid code on a red background:

     ```typescript-invalid
     // You can include illegal TS in here, e.g. to document syntax errors